audiobookshelf/audiobookshelf-api-docs/source/includes/_misc.md

 }
 ```

 This endpoint retrieves information about the authorized user and the server.
+Used for logging into a client if an API token was persisted.
+Returns the same payload as `/login`.

 ### HTTP Request